virtualansoftware/doculan-tutorials/docs/E_Sign/cancel-shared-document.md

 ## Step 1: Identify the document to cancel:

 - Look for the document currently marked as **Shared**.
-- It eligible for cancellation.
+- It is eligible for cancellation.

 <img src="screenshots\E-Sign_Images\SharedDocument_Resend_Or_Cancel.png" style="border:2px solid black; border-radius:4px; width:100%; max-width:800px;" alt="Screenshot for Document">